 - Channel messages.
 These are used to turn notes on and off, to change patches, and change controllers (pitch bend, modulation wheel, pedal and many others).
 There are 16 channels, and the channel number is encoded in the lower 4 bits of the status byte.
 Each synth can choose which channel (or channels) it responds to.
-This can typically be configured. - System common messages. - · System real time messages, the include start, stop, continue, song position (for playback of songs) and reset.
+This can typically be configured. - System common messages. - System real time messages, the include start, stop, continue, song position (for playback of songs) and reset. - System Exclusive messages (often called Sysex messages).
+These are used for sending and receiving device specific such as patch data.